Princess Elizabeth and Philip Mountbatten's wedding cakes: Ingredients from Girl Guides of Australia

 As rationing was still in effect in post-war Britain, ingredients were hard to source within the United Kingdom.
 Princess Elizabeth, having recently accepted the title from the Girl Guides Association of Chief Ranger of the British Empire, received 88% of the ingredients for the principal cake as a gift from the Girl Guides of Australia.
 25,000 Australian Brownies, Guides and Rangers contributed one penny each.
-Of the gift, Queensland's State Commissioner, Lilian Gresham, said “Australian Guides had made this offer because they felt that the Princess was one of them.”
-It was a “hastily prepared parcel” with a cable requesting assistance having been received in Australia only the week before it was shipped.
+Of the gift, Queensland's State Commissioner, Lilian Gresham, said "Australian Guides had made this offer because they felt that the Princess was one of them."
+It was a "hastily prepared parcel" with a cable requesting assistance having been received in Australia only the week before it was shipped.

-The full list of ingredients, featured in the October 1947 edition of Australian Girl Guide's magazine Matilda, were: “56lb bag icing sugar, 70lb castor sugar, 50lb bag plain flour, 6 tins powdered milk, 10oz ground cinnamon, 10oz mixed spice, 6 bottles lemon essence, 1 tin almond meal, 60lb sultanas, 10lb lemon peel, 15lb seeded raisins, 10lb crystalised cherries, 12lb currants, 7lb self-raising flour, 1 bottle best Australian brandy, 20lb brown sugar, 10lb almond kernels, 12 dozen eggs, 30lb butter.”
+The full list of ingredients, featured in the October 1947 edition of Australian Girl Guide's magazine Matilda, were: "56lb bag icing sugar, 70lb castor sugar, 50lb bag plain flour, 6 tins powdered milk, 10oz ground cinnamon, 10oz mixed spice, 6 bottles lemon essence, 1 tin almond meal, 60lb sultanas, 10lb lemon peel, 15lb seeded raisins, 10lb crystalised cherries, 12lb currants, 7lb self-raising flour, 1 bottle best Australian brandy, 20lb brown sugar, 10lb almond kernels, 12 dozen eggs, 30lb butter."

-Seven crates of ingredients were transported to the UK on the SS Stratheden on 14 August 1947, with the shipping firm providing “special refrigeration… for the cases containing the eggs and butter”.
+Seven crates of ingredients were transported to the UK on the SS Stratheden on 14 August 1947, with the shipping firm providing "special refrigeration… for the cases containing the eggs and butter".
 The precious cargo arrived in London one month later.
-The federal commissioner of Australia, Irene Fairbairn received a letter of thanks from Princess Elizabeth's Lady-in-waiting, Lady Margaret Egerton, which read “Her Royal Highness deeply appreciated the thought which prompted the offer of this most generous and acceptable gift.”
+The federal commissioner of Australia, Irene Fairbairn received a letter of thanks from Princess Elizabeth's Lady-in-waiting, Lady Margaret Egerton, which read "Her Royal Highness deeply appreciated the thought which prompted the offer of this most generous and acceptable gift."

 Other contributions to the principal cake were flour from Canada and rum and brown sugar from Jamaica.
-The cake earned the nickname ‘The 10,000 Mile Cake’.
+The cake earned the nickname 'The 10,000 Mile Cake'.
 It also contained 80 oranges and lemons, over 13 litres of Navy Rum, and curacao.
 The cake was left to mature for eight weeks after baking.
 It produced 2,000 slices.
-McVitie and Price's recipe, at the Princess's wish, remained always a secret.
+McVitie and Price's recipe, at the Princess' wish, remained always a secret.

 South Africa

-In July 1947 there was a movement in Johannesburg for the ingredients for the principal cake to be supplied by South Africa, as “the ingredients [were] more readily procurable in South Africa than anywhere else in the Empire”, and that the cake should be baked there and then flown to London for icing and decorating.
+In July 1947 there was a movement in Johannesburg for the ingredients for the principal cake to be supplied by South Africa, as "the ingredients [were] more readily procurable in South Africa than anywhere else in the Empire", and that the cake should be baked there and then flown to London for icing and decorating.
 This did not happen, with the majority of the ingredients coming from Australia instead.